Alfred E. Kahn: Work in deregulation

-Kahn's strong advocacy of deregulation stemmed largely from his understanding as an economist of marginal-cost theory.
-In his time at the New York Public Service Commission he was instrumental in using marginal costs to help price electricity and telecommunications services; this was novel at the time but is routinely performed today.
+Kahn was a leading exponent of marginal-cost theory.
+In 1974, he was appointed chair of the New York Public Service Commission, which regulated electric, gas, telephone and water companies.

 While serving as Chairman of the Civil Aeronautics Board (CAB), which regulated commercial airline fares, in 1977–1978, Kahn (a self-described "good liberal Democrat") oversaw the deregulation of commercial air fares.
 As one analyst put it, Kahn "set to work with … other progressives" including Senator Edward Kennedy, future Supreme Court Justice Stephen Breyer, and consumer advocate Ralph Nader to "dismantle anti-consumer cartels that had been sustained by government regulation."
 At the same time the CAB was disbanded, as deregulation of commercial air fares made the agency no longer necessary.
 This is one of the very few examples of a regulatory agency deregulating itself out of existence.

 He consistently argued that, where feasible, complete deregulation is preferable to partial deregulation.
 "The verdict of the great majority of economists would, I believe, be that deregulation has been a success — bearing in mind, as always, the central argument … that society's choices are always between or among imperfect systems, but that, wherever it seems likely to be effective, even very imperfect competition is preferable to regulation ….
 Recent experience clearly suggests, instead, that the mixed system may be the worst of both possible worlds."

 In an interview with USA Today, he said he wished he could have deregulated the telecommunications industry.

 He served as an expert witness in many regulatory matters, particularly in issues regarding flat rate pricing for telecommunications, marginal costing in both telecommunications and electricity, and net neutrality.
 After his death, The Economist wrote:

 And though, being an economist, he could not help muttering about the imperfection of societies and systems and the absurdity of predictions — and though, being an inveterate puncturer of himself, he would demand a paternity test if anyone called him the father of the deregulated world — his adventures with airlines led on to the freeing of the trucking, telecoms and power industries, and heralded the Thatcherite and Reaganite revolutions.